+Hurricanes are some of the most destructive natural disasters faced by the United States.
+Residents of certain coastal areas must contend not only with strong, sustained winds, but also flooding.
+Having the right car insurance coverage is critical for protecting your investment.
 If you have comprehensive coverage, your car insurance will cover hurricane damage.
-While not legally required, Comprehensive insurance is not required by law, but it insures your car against damages sustained in circumstances other than a vehicular accident.
+Comprehensive insurance is not required by law, but it insures your car against damages sustained in circumstances other than a vehicular accident.
 It's important to note that you must carry comprehensive coverage in advance of the hurricane or tropical storm's arrival, as insurers often restrict new policies and updates during storms.

 Damage your vehicle sustains in a hurricane is covered by comprehensive coverage.
 This applies to policies from most insurance companies, in most states.
 If you have State Farm coverage and live in Louisiana, you would have the same hurricane and flood coverage as someone in Texas, insured by Progressive.

 Comprehensive coverage can provide protection for the following losses:

 A hurricane or tropical storm could harm your vehicle in a variety of ways, including: